The Associate of Arts (AA) degree prepares students for life as an educated person and lays a solid foundation for further study.

-The Associate of Arts (AA) degree provides you with a broad foundation of knowledge.
-This 60-credit (20 course) program prepares you for additional post-secondary education or to enter directly into the workforce.
-The AA degree is accepted for transfer into bachelor degree programs at University Canada West (UCW) and all British Columbia degree-granting institutions provided other admission requirements are met.
+This two-year, 60-credit (20 courses) undergraduate program is equivalent to the first two years of a four-year degree in the Arts.
+It prepares students to transfer to research or teaching universities to complete a bachelor’s degree or serves as a credential to enter the labour market.
+The AA degree is accepted for transfer into bachelor degree programs at University Canada West (UCW) and all British Columbia degree-granting institutions, provided other admission requirements are met.

 Students in the AA degree program are required to demonstrate both written and oral communication skills.
 These skills will be developed and evaluated through:

-- Lectures and class discussions
+Lectures and class discussions

 Students must remain in Good Academic Standing to continue their studies at UCW.
 For full details about Academic Standing, refer to the current Academic Calendar here.

-- Canadian High School (Grade 12) diploma or equivalent with an overall average of C or better (2.0 on a 4.33 scale)
+Canadian High School (Grade 12) diploma or equivalent with an overall average of C or better (2.0 on a 4.33 scale)

 Twenty-one (21) years of age or older and out of high school for at least two years, and

-- Documented success through academic, professional or volunteer activities
+Documented success through academic, professional or volunteer activities

-- For students whose first language is not English, academic IELTS – 6.5 or better with a minimum of 6.0 in the writing band, or equivalent.
+For students whose first language is not English, academic IELTS – 6.5 or better with a minimum of 6.0 in the writing band, or equivalent.
 More information is available in the English Proficiency section of this website.

 For students who need to upgrade to meet our English proficiency requirements, UCW offers English pathway courses in our University Access Program.